 If in doubt about an appropriate career path, students may want to take advantage of career counseling services through school or community resources.
 Ability test batteries available at career counseling centers can help clarify areas of interest and identify areas of academic and career strength.

-For information on accommodations in employment for individuals with AD/HD consult Job Accommodations for People Who Have Attention Deficit Disorder.
+For information on accommodations in employment for individuals with AD/HD consult Workplace Accommodations for Adults with ADHD.